JamMassey/flutter-tinder-clone/README.md

 1. Download Flutter .zip by clicking here - https://storage.googleapis.com/flutter_infra_release/releases/stable/windows/flutter_windows_3.0.4-stable.zip

-2. Unzip and place flutter file under root directory e.g C:\flutter
+2. Unzip and place flutter file under root directory e.g C:\flutter (You can add it anywhere, but don't add it to somewhere that requires permissions like Program Files)

 3. Add 'C:\flutter\bin' to path.